Shubhrajit1pallob/03-Backend-AWS/Readme.md

 - Use of a specific key to store the state file in the S3 bucket.
 - Support for versioning and locking to prevent state corruption.
 - Integration with the AWS provider for resource management.
+- Practice with partial backend configuration using a `.tfbackend` file.

 ## Prerequisites